Bot-Interpreters/LCC-S2/README.md

 * Mr. Anand Jeyasingh, Yuva Bharathi Public School

 ## Installation
+**Binaries have been released.** Click [here](https://github.com/Bot-Interpreters/LCC-S2/releases/tag/v1.0 "Go to releases") to go to the releases page.

 **NOTE:** PyGame is the only third party module needed to run the game.
 * Clone the repo